Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Because of that, we:

-• Arranged a face-to-face meeting between all parties to address concerns
+- Arranged a facean -to-face meeting between all parties to address concerns

-• Conducted extremely thorough inspection of Emma’s property, explaining every step
+- Conducted an extremely thorough inspection of Emma’s property, explaining every step

-• Prepared a comprehensive schedule of condition with 240 photographs
+- Prepared a comprehensive schedule of conditions with 240 photographs

 Initially, Emma’s surveyor negotiated hard on protective measures.
 We spent three weeks refining the award, adding provisions Emma wanted, and ensuring Marcus’s builder could realistically comply.

-Until finally, we reached agreement.
+Until finally, we reachan ed agreement.
 The final award was signed 13 weeks after the original notice—longer than typical but thorough enough that everyone felt protected.

 During construction, we conducted three site visits.
 On the second visit, we discovered Marcus’s builder had slightly exceeded excavation depths near Emma’s foundation without notification.
 We immediately stopped that aspect of work, required the builder to submit revised structural calculations, and ensured proper underpinning procedures before continuing.